Sumegh22/Learn-With-Sumegh/core-java-concepts/com.java01.oops.fundamentals/src/notes/oops-notes.md

 `    A a = new A(x, y);
      A b = new A (a);`
    a clone named 'b' of object 'a' is created using 'new' and this takes a lot of processing time.
 All of this can be reduced object clonning
-2. To perform obkect cloning java.lang has a package has an interface called Cloneable
+2. To perform object cloning java.lang has a package has an interface called Cloneable
 3. Here Shallow copy is created by default.
 To make a deep copy, you have to override clone method from object class.

 ----------------------------------------------